 This course provides an important bridging for university level maths, engineering courses, and most science courses.
-This course is equivalent to year 11/12 HSC/OP Maths B and provides you with the knowledge for trigonometry and calculus.
-This course is registered with QCAA as an authority course and can give you 4 credits towards your QCE (Introductory Mathematics knowledge recommended).
+This course is equivalent to year 11/12 HSC Maths B and provides you with the knowledge for trigonometry and calculus.
+The Queensland Curriculum and Assessment Authority (QCAA) has recognised this course as eligible to contribute 4 credits to a Queensland Certificate of Education (QCE) on successful completion.
+(Introductory Mathematics knowledge recommended).

 *Senior mathematics is required prior to taking Physics

 For more information please Download our Course Outline.

 The course covers a range of topics equivalent to that covered in the last two years of advanced mathematics at high school, including:

 On successful completion of this course, you will have the prerequisite knowledge for the study of the mathematical content of undergraduate programs in the Applied Sciences, Engineering, Mathematical Sciences, Economics and similar courses which require mathematics at senior high school level.
 This course is also suitable for many positions in industry, commerce and the defence forces.

 The course materials include:

 The Senior Mathematics course also includes the following additional resources to enhance your learning experience:-

 o Additional practice and solutions for selected Activities

 o Additional explanation for selected worked Examples